WebComponentsGuide/webcomponents.guide/learn/components/defining-a-component.md

 ---
-title: Custom Elements
+title: Defining a Component
 order: 1
 ---

-You might have heard Web Components being called a "suite of technologies".
-This is because building a Web Component uses different platform APIs that don't necessarily all have to be used together.
-For example a Web Component doesn't need to use the [ShadowDOM][shadowdom], or have its own CSS.
-Alternatively it's possible to use Web Component APIs like ShadowDOM regular `<div>` tag.

-[shadowdom]: /learn/components/shadowdom

-A big part of Web Components is "Custom Elements".
-This refers to making customised HTML elements, which have their own JavaScript behaviour backing them.
-You'll need JavaScript to tell the browser that you want an element to use a specific class, from then on, that class will be called whenever an Element is created or used.
+Most components you write will need some kind of JavaScript.
+While it's not _stricly_ necessary, more often than not you'll want to add JavaScript to provide logic, or to make it more convenient to use your component.
+To do this you'll need to create a JavaScript `class`, and use the "Custom Elements Registry" to attach your class to the browser.

+Without the "Custom Element Registry" the browser won't know what JavaScript to associate to what elements.
+By default, whenever the browser encounters a tag it does not know it will use the `HTMLUnknownElement` class to give it a default behaviour.
+You can tell the browser to use a different class by _defining_ the tag name in the Custom Element Registry.
+With your own class defined, any time the browser sees the defined tag, it will set it up using the associated class.
 To define a Custom Element, you can use the global `customElements` API.
 There are two types of elements you can define:

 ## Autonomous Custom Elements